sjhiggs/support/infra/kafka/openshift/kafka-custom-ca/README.md

 Example of a basic config with TLS liatener using a custom CA. Meets the following requirements:

-* user managed certificates
+* User managed certificates
-* Route type TLS listener
+* Route type TLS listener issued by custom CA
+* Client certificate auth using custom CA

 ## Prerequisites